Adron/adron.github.io/_working/contents/articles/peloton/index.md

 ## New Job, New Business

-I've joined [Peloton Tech.IO](http://www.pelotontech.io/), a crew of smart, driven, inspired people that know how to live, love hacking, coding, and helping people implement solutions to the problems we all face.
+I've joined [Peloton Tech.IO](http://www.pelotontech.io/) (Follow us [@PelotonTechIO](https://twitter.com/PelotonTechIO)), a crew of smart, driven, inspired people that know how to live, love hacking, coding, and helping people implement solutions to the problems we all face.
 This team is exceptional in a lot of ways.
 The saying "work hard, play hard", but really it's more accurate to say we "work smart, play smart, and relax hard".
 More on that in a moment however, I want to dive into some specifics of what I'll be doing.

 <span class="more"></span>